-As disclosed in Note 8 Taxation, following the completion of tax audits in respect of its cross-border transactions, the Group's major subsidiaries, Ferrexpo Poltava Mining ("FPM") and Ferrexpo Yeristovo Mining ("FYM") received tax claims in the amount of UAH2,162 million (US\$53,333 thousand as at 30 June 2024), including fines and penalties, and UAH259 million (US\$6,339 thousand as at 30 June 2024), still subject to potential fines and penalties, respectively.
-The Group's subsidiaries filled the objections to be considered by the tax authorities.
+As disclosed in Note 8 Taxation, following the completion of tax audits in respect of its cross-border transactions, the Group's major subsidiaries, Ferrexpo Poltava Mining ("FPM") and Ferrexpo Yeristovo Mining ("FYM") received tax claims in the amount of UAH2, 162 million (US\$53,333 thousand as at 30 June 2024), including fines and penalties, and UAH259 million (US\$6,389 thousand as at 30 June 2024), still subject to potential fines and penalties, respectively.
+The Group's subsidiaries filed the objections to be considered by the tax authorities.
 Based on past experience, the Group expects that no agreement will be made with the tax authorities and that the claims will need to be heard by the courts in Ukraine.
 On 28 February 2024, a court of first instance opened a case in relation to the lawsuit filed by FPM to challenge the tax-notification-decisions dated 27 November 2023.
 The first preparatory hearing took place on 1 April 2024 with subsequent preparatory hearings taking place on 20 May 2024 and 17 June 2024.
 The next hearing is scheduled for 14 August 2024.
 On 7 May 2024, a court of first instance opened a case in relation to the lawsuit filed by FYM to challenge the tax notification-decision dated 16 January 2024.
 The first preparatory hearing took place on 4 June 2024 and a second hearing took place on 20 June 2024.
 The next hearing is scheduled for 1 August 2024.
+On 7 May 2024, a court of first instance opened a case in relation to the lawsuit filed by FYM to challenge the tax notification-decision dated 16 January 2024.
+The first preparatory hearing took place on 4 June 2024 and a second hearing took place on 20 June 2024.
+The next hearing is scheduled for 1 August 2024.
 As at the date of the approval of these interim condensed consolidated financial statements, the preparatory hearings before the court are still ongoing and, as a result, no final decisions have been made for the claims received by FPM and FYM.
-An unfavourable outcome would have an adverse impact on the Group's Principal Risks section on pages 76 to 78 of the 2023 Annual Report & Accounts for further information on the Ukraine country risk.
+An unfavourable outcome would have an adverse impact on the Group's cash flow generation,